muralitheda/apache-hive/15-Hive-Performance-Tuning.md

 **Use Case:**
 When all tables are:
-ere’s the same explanation in a **clear, normal (non-markdown)** format — you can directly use this for your notes:
+Here’s the same explanation in a **clear, normal (non-markdown)** format — you can directly use this for your notes:

----

 * Large
 * Bucketed using the join columns